kevintuhumury/osx-settings/README.md

 This script adds aliases for your project directories, but you'll have to tell it where your projects can be found.

 You'll need to use zsh, so when you're not using it already, first switch to that.
-Now edit `.zshrc` and add something like:
+Now edit `.osx-settings/config/personal.zsh` you've already created earlier for your Git settings and add something like:

     PROJECT_PARENT_DIRS+=("$HOME/code")